Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Theory and Methodology: Faddeev analysis of universality

-Because the above asymptotic integrals are scale-free, the spectator functions must exhibit a power-law scaling behavior of the form $F_i(q) \propto q^{s-1}$.
-With this ansatz, the two coupled integral equations can be reduced into a single {\it transcendental} equation which must be numerically solved for determining the unknown exponent $s$:
+Because the above asymptotic forms are scale-free, both spectator functions must exhibit a power-law scaling behavior in terms of a {\it single} unknown exponent $s$, i.e., $F_i(q)\propto q^{s-1}$~\cite{Bedaque:1998km}.
+This follows from the fact that the functions are proportional to one another and satisfy the same system of homogeneous equations.
+Next, {\it via} a Mellin transformation~\cite{Griesshammer:2005sj}, the integral equations reduce to a single {\it transcendental} equation, which can then be solved numerically to determine the exponent $s$, namely